Sanskriti-1711/Universal-Transpiler/README.md

 ## Installation
 ***
 You should have Python 3.9.4 and node v14.15.1 installed in your system.
+Run the following commands to install required libraries.
 ```
 $ npm init
 $ npm install http express express-fileupload fs